hashicorp/nomad/website/source/docs/job-specification/reschedule.html.md

    number of reschedule happen within it.
 If more than `attempts` number of failures happen with this interval, Nomad will not reschedule any more.

+- `delay` `(string: "5s")` - Specifies the duration to wait before attempting to reschedule a failed task.
+This is specified using a label suffix like "30s" or "1h".

+- `delay_function` `(string: <varies>)` - Specifies the function according to which the initial delay specified in `delay` changes. `delay_function` has three possible values which are described below.
+    - `linear` - The delay between reschedule attempts stays constant at the `delay` value defined above.
+    - `exponential` - The delay between reschedule attempts doubles until it reaches a specified `max_delay` value.
+    - `fibonacci` - The delay between reschedule attempts is calculated by adding the two most recent delays applied.
+For example if `delay` is set to 5 seconds, the next five reschedule attempts  will be delayed by 5 seconds, 5 seconds, 10 seconds, 15 seconds, and 25 seconds respectively.

+- `max_delay` `(string: <varies>)` - is an upper bound on the delay beyond which it will not increase.
+This parameter is used when `delay_function` is `exponential` or `fibonacci`, and is ignored when `linear` delay is used.

+- `unlimited` `(boolean:<varies>)` - `unlimited` enables unlimited reschedule attempts.
+If this is set to true the `attempts` and `interval` fields are not used.

 Information about reschedule attempts are displayed in the CLI and API for allocations.
 Rescheduling is enabled by default for service and batch jobs with the options shown below.